portco/connect_four/INSTRUCTIONS.md

----
-layout: post
-title: Connect Four Coding Challenge
----

-## Connect Four Coding Challenge
+# Connect Four Coding Challenge

 Implement the Connect Four game as command-line app written in Ruby.